lonestone/nest-sdk-generator/README.md

 ### Does the SDK has any performance overhead?

 Absolutely not.
-The generated SDK is only made of simple objets that will call the handler you provided through the configuration script, and the said script will be in charge of making the request (e.g. with Axios).
+The generated SDK is only made of simple objets that will call the handler you provided through the interface script, and the said script will be in charge of making the request (with `fetch` by default).
 This means that no kind of data transformation/conversion happens behind-the-scenes.

 ### How do I update the SDK once I change the API's source code?